 Too often patentees are forced to abandon their patenting foray due to a lack of finance.
 The common reasons therefore are the patentee's: desire to "perfect" the product before commercialisation; wish to "go it alone", largely ignorant of future patenting costs; singular focus on obtaining either government funding (e.g. Technology Innovation Agency (TIA) funding, which is available to small to medium enterprises (SMEs) with technologically innovative ideas that are already the subject of provisional patent applications) or venture capitalist funding, which fails to materialise; or misguided optimism regarding the timeframe to set up a manufacturing facility, market the product and generate sufficient cash flow from sales of the product.
 Whatever the reason, the end result is that the patentee reaches the patenting deadline without sufficient capital to continue.

 To patent internationally is expensive.
-The initial cost of approximately between R5,000 and R20,000 to file a provisional patent application in South Africa is relatively insignificant.
-Filing a provisional application puts a peg in the ground to mark a date on which the invention’s novelty is determined and grants the patentee one year to raise a further R11,000 to R60,000 to file a PCT patent application.
-During the 18 months following filing of the PCT application, the patentee can expect to incur a further R5,000–10,000 on reporting fees and costs to amend the specification/claims in response to PCT search and examination reports.
+The initial cost of approximately around R7,000 and to file a provisional patent application in South Africa is relatively insignificant.
+Filing a provisional application puts a peg in the ground to mark a date on which the invention's novelty is determined and grants the patentee one year to raise a further R28,000 to R68,000 to file a PCT patent application.
+During the 18 months following filing of the PCT application, the patentee can expect to incur a further R5,000‐10,000 on reporting fees and costs to amend the specification/claims in response to PCT search and examination reports.
 At the end of this period, costs accumulate significantly.
-For each country that protection is sought (national phase applications), the patentee can expect to incur an average filing fee of approximately R25,000 per country (excluding any translations) and prosecution fees during the following three years amounting to between one and three times the filing fee (depending on the opinions of the patent examiners).
+For each country that protection is sought (national phase applications), the patentee can expect to incur an average filing fee of approximately R25,000 per country (excluding any translations) and prosecution fees during the following three years amounting to between one and two times the filing fee (depending on the opinions of the patent examiners).
 Even after patents have been granted in the various countries, annual renewal fees in the region of R2,000 per country are payable.

 This is an expensive exercise and your cash flow must be sufficient to meet the demand.